 Facts: Hit and Run accident

-CJ, who is diagnosed with ADHD, was driving his vehicle in Seaforth when he applied the brakes to avoid hitting two elderly pedestrians crossing the road.
+CJ, who has a diagnosis of ADHD, was driving his vehicle in Seaforth on Sydney’s Warringah peninsula.
+He suddenly had to apply the brakes to avoid hitting two elderly pedestrians crossing the road.
 The wheels skidded on the ground and CJ sounded the horn.

 Outcome: Successful assistance from our traffic lawyers

 O’Brien Criminal and Civil Solicitors traffic lawyers successfully assisted and advised CJ in relation to the hit and run incident driving offence.

 If you have committed a traffic offence and need advice, contact our traffic lawyers as soon as possible.